This Detail About Taylor Swift's

 Tom Hooper’s CATS: Expectations vs. Reality pic.twitter.com/FaFXJn7JQO— Jason (@jasonosia) April 3, 2019

 But, admit it — now you definitely want to see it.
-Cats will hit theatres in all its creepy glory December 20, 2019.
+Cats will hit theaters in all its creepy glory December 20, 2019.

 Advertisement